4383/governance/goals/proposed/remove-eventlet.rst

    and priority.
 This schedule is composed of 3 global milestones, short, medium, and long term.
-The schedule is the global strategy which aim to define how to move from A to Z. The strategy to define how to remove Eventlet from Openstack.
+The schedule is the global strategy which aim to define how to move from A to Z. The strategy to define how to remove Eventlet from OpenStack.
 The milestone items are tactics;

 #. a guide on which teams can rely to migrate their deliverables.
 This
    guide is based on a hierarchy of specifications which aim to produce